Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Results

 \subsection{Statistical interpretation}

-A statistical test based on the profile likelihood method, with the frequentist statistics, has been employed for making statistical interpretation of the results, i.e setting limits on the model.
-The method is described in \cite{R2}.
+A statistical test based on the profile likelihood method, with the use of the modified frequentist construction CLs \cite{R58, R59} used in the asymptotic approximation \cite{R2}, has been employed for making statistical interpretation of the results, i.e setting limits on the model.
 The SM background-only hypothesis has been tested against the Mono-Z$^{\prime}$ signal hypothesis.
 The signal hypothesis is excluded at a probability value equal to 0.05, corresponding to a significance of 2$\sigma$, the p-value could be defined as the probability that the incompatibility of the data with the SM background-only hypothesis, is a manifestation of the systematic uncertainty.
-The confidence intervals (fluctuations about the median) are calculated within 1$\sigma$ or 2$\sigma$, corresponding to confidence levels of 68\% or 95\%, respectively.\\ The likelihood function can be expressed in terms of the product of the Poisson probabilities as the following:-
+The confidence intervals (fluctuations about the median) are calculated within 1$\sigma$ or 2$\sigma$, corresponding to confidence levels of 68\% or 95\%, respectively.